-Pharmacies can easily be found in Bahrain, and most are open 24 hours a day.
-Medicines are generally quire expensive in the emirate, and it’s best to keep the receipt if planning to claim from your medical insurance company.
+Pharmacies are easily found in Bahrain, and most are open 24 hours a day.
+Medicines are generally quite expensive and it is best to keep the receipt if planning to claim from medical insurance.

-Most medications are readily available at pharmacies in the Kingdom.
-If the medicine you require is not available, the pharmacist will be able to order it in.
+Most medications are readily available at pharmacies.
+If a medicine is not available, the pharmacist will be able to order it in.

 Health hazards in Bahrain

-Continuous construction, accompanied by sand and dust from the island, has also aggravated respiratory problems for expats.
+Continuous construction, accompanied by sand and dust from the island, also aggravates respiratory problems for expats.

 Pre-travel restrictions and vaccinations for Bahrain

-Any prescription medicines being brought into Bahrain needs to be accomapanied by a letter signed and stamped by a registered medical practicioner, stating that the medicine is for the personal use of the traveller or expat.
+Any prescription medicines being brought into Bahrain needs to be accompanied by a letter signed and stamped by a registered medical practitioner, stating that the medicine is for the personal use of the traveller or expat.
 It is also advisable to bring a copy of the original prescription.